 Rue Hoche leads to the intersection of Rue du 8 Mai 1945 and Boulevard Victor Hugo.

 Turn left onto Boulevard Victor Hugo and then right onto Avenue Pasteur.
 The Tourist Office and car park are distant by 100 m.

 On your visit to Saint-Rémy-de-Provence, you will discover other cobblestone lanes, secretive courtyards, colourful ochre façades of old houses and many fountains.
 Just open your eyes and take time to feel the soft Provençal atmosphere…

 The shadow of Van Gogh in Saint-Rémy-de-Provence

 Vincent Van Gogh spent only one year in Saint-Rémy-de-Provence, from May 1889 to May 1890.
 Coming from Arles, he requested to be put into medical care in the Saint Paul de Mausole hospital, 1km south of the town.

-The painter was inspired by the quality of light and the beauty of the local landscapes, and completed more than 150 paintings and numerous sketches during his time there.
+The quality of light and the beauty of the local landscapes greatly inspired the painter, who completed more than 150 paintings and numerous sketches during his time there.

-Some of his most famous paintings, created during his stay in Saint-Rémy-de-Provence include:
+He created some of his most famous paintings during his stay in Saint-Rémy-de-Provence, including:

 - “The Irises”,